 Greenland's Tourism will skyrocket in the next few years and Greenland will become the next Iceland.
-Currently the land is inaccessible for most as the airports are small and the flights are currently not available in major cities.
+Currently, Greenland is relatively inaccessible for most as the airports are small and the flights are currently not available in major cities.

 The limited airports in Greenland and the limited incoming flights are showcased in the cost of a ticket to Greenland.
 However, there are airport expansion and improvement plans in the near future and we will see the plane ticket prices drop and the hotels & excursion costs will rise.